Herbertkartel/alx-low_level_programming/0x15-file_io/README.md

-A function that appends a file at the end of the text
+A program that copies the content of a file to another file